takemaru/graphillion/README.md

 --------------------------------------------------------------------------------

-Graphillion provides three ways to create a GraphSet object; providing a list of graphs, giving edge status, and specifying graph types like paths and trees.
+Graphillion provides three ways to create a GraphSet object; providing a list of graphs, giving edge constraints, and specifying graph types like paths and trees.
 GraphSet objects created can be modified by operations described in the next section.